badsectorlabs/ludus/docs/docs/deployment-options/proxmox-lxc.md

 `--storage` selects the LXC root filesystem storage. `VM_STORAGE` and `ISO_STORAGE` select the range VM and ISO stores.
 If those environment variables are omitted in non-interactive mode, both default to `local`.

+`--nameserver` is assigned to the LXC and persisted as the upstream used by dnsmasq for the template network.

 You can supply an existing API token with `--token-id` and `--token-secret`.
 Omit both when running as `root` if the installer should create the token.